Teycir/Gist/README.md

 **Example:** Search "best investment strategies 2024" and get summaries from all 3 engines to compare advice

-**⚡ Auto-Summarize Every Search**
-1. Click the Gist icon
-2. Check "Auto-Summarize"
-3. Click "Save Settings"
-4. Now summaries appear automatically when you search

-**When to use Auto-Summarize:**
-- You do lots of research every day
-- You want instant answers without clicking
-- You're comparing many topics quickly
-- You're reading news throughout the day

 ### Real-Life Examples

 **Example 1: Student Research**